autozimu/ctexfonts/README.md

-keyword: fontspec, ctex, xeLaTeX, LaTeX
+keyword: fontspec, ctex, xeLaTeX, LaTeX, MacTeX

-Configuration file to specify default font when using `ctexart` documentclass in LaTeX
+LaTeX configuration file to specify default font when using `ctexart` documentclass in LaTeX